tensorflow/tensorflow/tensorflow/docs_src/get_started/premade_estimators.md

 ## Instantiate an Estimator

-The Iris problem is a classic classifier problem.
+The Iris problem is a classic classification problem.
 Fortunately, TensorFlow provides several pre-made classifier Estimators, including:

 * @{tf.estimator.DNNClassifier}—for deep models that perform multi-class